 The name Mud Hens caught on as a nickname during the 1896 season.
-Due to the City of Toledo's Blue Laws, the team had to play its sunday games at Bay View Park outside the city limits.
-Bay View Park was situated in a marsh that was heavily populated by the American Coot.
-Coots were commmonly known as Mud Hens, and the name stuck.
+Due to the city of Toledo's Blue Laws, the team had to play its Sunday games at Bay View Park outside the city limits.
+Bay View Park was situated in a marsh that was heavily populated by the American coot.
+Coots were commonly known as Mud Hens, and the name stuck.

 1902-1955: The American Association years

-The Mud Hens were joined Columbus, Louisville, Indianapolis, Milwaukee, Minneapolis and St. Paul as the charter members of the minor league American Association in 1902.
+The Mud Hens joined Columbus, Louisville, Indianapolis, Milwaukee, Minneapolis and St. Paul as charter members of the minor league American Association in 1902.
 The American Association played at the highest level of minor league baseball, and in fact was for a time reckoned to be a major league.
-Competition within the AA was tough, and Toledo did not fare well, and only won two pennants throughout these years.
-The Mud Hens did so poorly throughout these years, in fact, that they finished in the bottom half of the league during 70% of these seasons.
+Competition within the AA was tough and Toledo did not fare well, winning only two pennants throughout these years.
+The Mud Hens did so poorly, in fact, that they finished in the bottom half of the league during 70% of these seasons.
 Toledo played in the American Association through the 1913 season.
 In 1914 team owner Charles Somers, who also owned the Cleveland Indians, moved the Mud Hens to Cleveland to keep the Federal League from locating a rival team there during his tribe's road trips.
-During this time, they played as the Cleveland Soumichers.
+During this time, they played as the Cleveland Bearcats.

-The American Association returned to Toledo in 1916, still in the Association but now called the Toledo Iron Men 1916-1918.
+The club returned to Toledo in 1916, still in the Association but now called the Toledo Iron Men, from 1916 through 1918.
 The team was renamed the Toledo Mud Hens in 1919.
-During the years of 1916 and 1925, the Hens only broke .500 during the 1920 season.
-The club broke their slump in 1926 with the arival of Casey Stengel.
-In 1927, Stengel had assembled a veteran team that won the American Association pennant, and the only Junior World Series title in club history.
+Between 1916 and 1925, the Hens only broke .500 during the 1920 season.
+The club broke their slump in 1926 with the arrival of Casey Stengel.
+In 1927, Stengel assembled a veteran team that won the American Association pennant, and the only Junior World Series title in club history.
 Following the end of the Stengel era, a local businessman by the name of Waldo Shank bought the team and sold them to the Detroit Tigers.

 In mid-season 1951, the Tigers sold the team.
-Halfway through the 1952, the team left for Charleston, WV where they operated as an independent barnstorming team (keeping the Toledo Mun Hens name) within the American Association.
-In 1953, the Braves moved their Milwaukee Brewers club to Toledo to fill the gap left by the Hens.
+Halfway through the 1952 campaign, the team left for Charleston, WV.
+In 1953, the Braves moved their Milwaukee Brewers farm club to Toledo - filling the gap left by the Hens.
 The team was known as the Toledo Glass Sox (or Toledo Sox).
 The Sox won the American Association pennant in 1953.
-In 1956, the franchise was moved to Wichita, KS, and Swayne Field was razed - except for part of one outfield wall.
+In 1956, the franchise moved to Wichita, KS, and Swayne Field was razed - except for part of one outfield wall.
 A remnant of the left-center field barrier, it is believed to be the first concrete wall ever erected for a U.S. baseball field.
 The ballpark was torn down to build Swayne Field Shopping Center, which remains on the site and so named today.
 The original center included what was then the largest Kroger store in the country.